 11. Night Lights – We’ve used several night lights from Dollar Tree that have always held up very well.
 Most of them are still working off of the same original bulb.
 They also have a great selection of character ones for kids.

-12. Holiday/Seasonal Items – Now let’s get this out there: you’re probably not going to find any high-quality heirloom holiday decorations here.
+12. Holiday/Seasonal Items - Now let's get this out there: you're probably not going to find any high-quality heirloom holiday decorations here.
 But if you just need fun, cheap little decorations for the smaller holidays, this is where to get them.
-We usually always get summer toys that we know we’ll have to throw away at the end of the season (like water toys) here.
-It’s also a great place for little stocking stuffer or Easter basket fillers.
+We usually always get summer toys that we know we'll have to throw away at the end of the season (like water toys) here.
+It's also a great place for unique stocking stuffers or Easter basket stuffers.

 13. Wrapping Paper – You’re not going to get huge rolls of paper, but if you need a specific kind of paper, this is a great source.
 They usually have a pretty good selection of both character/themed paper and solid & geometric prints.
 I use this paper all the time for my printable picture backdrops!

-14. Picture Frames – For the price, Dollar Tree picture frames are a great buy!
-I’d recommend these if you’re doing a larger gallery wall.
-I’ve actually got a post coming up where I’ll be using these!
-You won’t be able to tell the difference in these and ones that cost five times the price.
+14. Picture Frames - For the price, Dollar Tree picture frames are a great buy!
+I'd recommend these if you're doing a larger gallery wall.
+This is actually what I used to frame my product covers all over the walls of our office!
+You won't be able to tell the difference in these and ones that cost five times the price.

 15. Hair Rubber Bands – Moms of girls, I’m here to tell you: you need these in your life.
 I’ve used these in Emmie’s hair for years.
 A lot of times, little girls have very fine hair…if you need to put it in a half-up or small ponytail hairstyle, and a traditional ponytail holder is too big, these are amazing.
 They come 500 (!) to a pack – I think we’ve bought two or three packs over the years, and we use these almost every day!
 Just wrap a few around your hair brush and they’re always there and ready to use.